 No matter the situation, if you’re feeling grateful for something then it’s always worth taking the time to say ‘thank you’.
-A particularly useful skill to have when you’re travelling abroad, it can also just come in handy if you want to impress a certain someone.
-Whatever the reason, learning how to say thank you in different languages is a great phrase to have at the ready.
+And learning how to say thank you in different languages is a great skill to have at the ready too, whether you’re travelling abroad or just looking to impress a certain someone.

-Now we might not cover every single language possible in this blog, but we have included everything from thank you in Norwegian and Spanish to Chinese and even sign language.
-To make sure they don’t immediately escape your mind, we recommend practising by writing them down a few times as well as saying them out loud so that you can perfect the pronunciation.
+Now we might not cover every single language possible in this blog, but we have included everything from saying thank you in Spanish and Norwegian to saying thank you in sign language!

 Ways to say thank you in different languages across Europe

 Ready to get going?
-Let’s start with those countries closest to us Brits that might be our favourite vacation spots, here are some different ways to say thank you from countries across Europe:
+Let’s start with those countries closest to us Brits that might be our favourite vacation spots!
+Here’s how to say thank you in multiple languages and countries across Europe:

 - Spanish – Gracias